This article was written while "cryptocurrency" hype was peaking, and is less relevant today.

 On the cover of the May issue of Canadian magazine L'Actualité, I read "LE BITCOIN POUR LES NULS" ("Bitcoin for Dummies").
 One of my first reactions was "true".
-In fact, it announced an article trying to explain was "cryptocurrencies" are, titled "Bitcoin, la monnaie que personne ne comprend" ("Bitcoin, the currency which no one understands").
+In fact, it announced an article trying to explain what "cryptocurrencies" are, titled "Bitcoin, la monnaie que personne ne comprend" ("Bitcoin, the currency which no one understands").

 I find that title interesting in that those who "own" Bitcoins surely do not "understand" it.
 But it seems to suggest Bitcoin can be understood.
 As I expected, the article didn't directly tell readers to "buy" "cryptocurrencies".
 It warned about weaknesses.
 But as I expected, it overall suggested that "cryptocurrency" had value, just perhaps not as much as some claim.
 The article even quotes a guy trying to make a living by selling "cryptocurrency" claiming that we can't miss out on "this type of asset[sic]".